Good working environment

 Diverse work styles

-As part of its efforts to create an environment in which diverse human resources can play an active role, Moriroku Group has established systems that support diverse work styles, such as shorter working hours and telecommuting.
+As part of its efforts to create an environment in which diverse human resources can play an active role, Moriroku Group has established systems that support diverse work styles, such as flextime system and telecommuting.

 Working at home